ARawles/teacheR/modules/3_Programming/r_training_programming_presentation.md

-    -   Write a function that loops through a vector of numbers and squares it if it is a multiple of 4, otherwise replace the value with the previous value in the vector or 0 if the value is first in the vector, and then print
+    -   Write a function that loops through a vector of numbers and squares it if it is a multiple of 4, otherwise replace the value with the previous value in the vector or 0 if the value is first in the vector and return

 ------------------------------------------------------------------------